MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/how-to-use-app-control.md

    Rename-Item -Path .\SIPolicy.p7b -NewName .\SIPolicy.p7b.off
    ```

-## Test using WDAC policy auditing
+## Test using App Control policy auditing

-PowerShell 7.4 added a new feature to support WDAC policies in **Audit** mode.
+PowerShell 7.4 added a new feature to support App Control policies in **Audit** mode.
 In audit mode,
 PowerShell runs the untrusted scripts in `ConstrainedLanguage` mode without errors, but logs
 messages to the event log instead.
 The log messages describe what restrictions would apply if the
 policy were in **Enforce** mode.